nl-design-system/denhaag/CONTRIBUTING.md

   - Version control MUST be maintained for all written code.
   - All decisions MUST be documented using commit messages, so that components can be versioned accordingly.
 If a contribution stems from an issue or discussion, they MUST always be linked.
-  - Component versioning is done through Lerna, by maintainers of the repository.
-Collaborators do not need to increment versions.
+  - Component versioning is done through pnpm changesets.
+Collaborators need to create a changeset using `pnpm -w changeset`.

 - **[Use a coherent style](https://standard.publiccode.net/criteria/style.html)**